-There are no records which tell if Fitzgerald planned on writing more books about his families past.
-By all accounts the first was his only intended one.
+There are no records which tell if Fitzgerald planned on writing more books about his family’s past.
+Authors weren’t pushed to create book series back in 1955.
+The few interviews he gave imply that he was only planning on one.
+However, readers wanted more.
+Fitzgerald obliged.

 Fitzgerald’s love for Utah’s history is not lost in this book.
 Readers are privileged to enjoy the annual Pioneer Day celebration.
 They also watch as the final outlaws from the territory meet their fate.
 Near the end of the story Uncle Will tells of the historic silver find that led to the establishment of Silver Reef, one of Utah’s most famous mining towns.
 The story closes tenderly allowing the reader to savor the memories of the Old West.

-Young, angry, and impetouos Will sets off across America towards the west.
-Along the way he becomes a sophisticated saloon owner of the White Horse Saloon in Silverlode, Utah.
-Inwardly missing some of the true joys in life, Will finds through his brother, Tom’s family, a healing he had been searching for since his childhood.
+Young, angry, and impetuous, Will sets off across America towards his dreams.
+Along the way he becomes the sophisticated saloon owner of the White Horse Saloon in Silverlode, Utah.
+Inwardly missing some of the true joys in life, Will finds through his brother, Tom and his family, a healing he had been searching for since his childhood.